-The amendment to IFRS 9 clarifies the fees that an Authority includes when assessing whether the terms of a new or modified financial liability are substantially different from the terms of the original financial liability (thereby requiring derecognition of the existing financial liability and recognition of a new financial liability).
+The amendment to IFRS 9 clarifies the fees that an authority includes when assessing whether the terms of a new or modified financial liability are substantially different from the terms of the original financial liability (thereby requiring derecognition of the existing financial liability and recognition of a new financial liability).
 In determining those fees paid net of fees received, a borrower includes only those paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf.

-The amendment is effective for annual periods beginning on or after 1 January 2022 and applies to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendment.
+The amendment is effective for annual periods beginning on or after 1 April 2022 and applies to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the Authority first applies the amendment.

-Application of this amendment is not expected to have a material impact on the Council's single entity financial statements.
+Application of this amendment has not impacted on amounts previously recognised in the Council's single entity or group financial statements.